 Here are some other FREE exercises for carpal tunnel that can help you develop wrist and hand strength as well as flexibility.

-how all our forearm muscles have tendons, these tendons must squeeze through the carpal tunnel "ring" along with the median nerve.
-When this nerve gets compressed you can then get carpal tunnel symptoms and eventually you may get carpal tunnel syndrome (CTS)
+Remember from carpal tunnel anatomy how all our forearm muscles have tendons, these tendons must squeeze through the carpal tunnel "ring" along with the median nerve.
+When this nerve gets compressed you can then get carpal tunnel symptoms and eventually you may get carpal tunnel syndrome (CTS).

 You don't need to "build up" or make your tendons bigger with heavy weights, but you should keep them toned and flexible and that's what these exercises for carpal tunnel do!